Kamaladevi Chattopadhyay: Biography, Contribution & More

 Kamaladevi Chattopadhyay

-Kamaladevi Chattopadhyay was a braveheart, an ardent freedom fighter, a social reformer and an advocate of Indian handlooms, handicrafts, theatre and cooperative movements.
+Kamaladevi Chattopadhyay was a braveheart, a social reformer, an ardent freedom fighter, and an advocate of Indian handlooms, handicrafts, theatre, and cooperative movements.
 She was a feminist at heart and has worked tirelessly for the upliftment of women and craftsmanship.
 Her story as one of the women freedom fighters of India is often unheard of.
 Let us get to know about Kamaladevi Chattopadhyay and her life story through this blog.

 Overview of Kamaladevi Chattopadhyay